 Kasper specialises in enforcement and attachment law, security rights and procedural law.
 Enforcement and attachment law provides the framework for debt recovery and the enforcement of court decisions and arbitral awards, which includes the attachment and foreclosure of debtors' assets.
 Enforcement and attachment law forms an essential part of the rule of law; after all, citizens must be able to rely on the fact that court decisions will be enforced, contracts will be performed and debts will be paid.
 At the same time, enforcement and attachments deals with relevant social issues, such as systemic debt problems and the complexity and high cost of recovering undisputed claims.
 This touches on the issues of access to justice and the proper administration of justice.
 It also affects the position of the court bailiff, who has a central role in Dutch enforcement and attachment law.
-As independent civil servants, court bailiff perform enforcements and attachments measures, thereby maintaining the balance between enforcement of legal rights and legal protection.
+As independent civil servants, court bailiff perform enforcement and attachments measures, thereby maintaining the balance between enforcement of legal rights and legal protection.

 As a professor by special appointment at the University of Amsterdam, Kasper will conduct research and teach courses in the field of enforcement and attachment law, with specific focus on the position of bailiffs.
-He will fulfil this position part-time alongside his legal practice.
-In his research, Kasper will focus, amongst other things, on the fundamental legal protection of both creditors and debtors, the effectiveness of Dutch enforcement law for the realisation of legal rights, and the remedy of practical bottlenecks in existing enforcement and attachment regulations, also from an international and comparative law perspective.
+He will fulfill this position part-time alongside his legal practice.
+In his research, Kasper will focus, among other things, on the fundamental legal protection of both creditors and debtors, the effectiveness of Dutch enforcement law for the realization of legal rights, and the remedy of practical bottlenecks in existing enforcement and attachment regulations, also from an international and comparative law perspective.
 The curriculum of the Amsterdam Law School has strong focus on how the law works in practice, and how it can make an impact.
 Drawing upon his practical experience, Kasper can give students insight into the difference between ‘the law in books’ and ‘the law in action’ in civil procedures.